errata-ai/Microsoft/fixtures/Dashes/test.md

 # Dashes

-Emdashs should not be separated by spaces — not like this!
+Emdashs should not be separated by spaces —not like this!

+phases—Best

+phases —Best
+phases— Best
+phases — Best
+phases — Best